 Not sure if you are a registered voter?
 Find out here.

 You may also request an absentee ballot be mailed to you.
 To vote absentee by mail, you must complete a request form.
 You may contact the Auditor's Office to request that a form be sent to you or print off a form and mail it in.
-To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5 pm on the Monday 15 days before the Election.
+To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form no later than 5:00 pm 15 days before the Election.

 Woodbury County